 My studio practice stems from my interest in landscape, architecture, and design often exploring themes of transformation and daily ritual.
 I am interested in heightening the everyday, mundane interaction with objects, which over time reveals new perspectives in the work.

-I am interested in daily ritual, specifically in relation to the flower and the vase, the candle and the wax, and the incense and its holder.
-What defines a ritual and not a mere habit is a question I have been asking with this work.
+I am interested in daily ritual, specifically in relation to the flower and the vase, the candle and the wax, and the incense and ash.
+What defines a ritual and not a habit is a question I have been asking with this work.
 My grandmother's dedication and belief makes me believe that her process transcends habit into ritual, and ritual into truth.

-My studio practice stems from my research in landscape,architecture, and design looking to my grandmother as a source to investigate how objects are used, cared for, and honored.
+My studio practice stems from my research in landscape, architecture, and design looking to my grandmother as a source to investigate how objects are used, cared for, and honored.
 I am interested in the arrangement of these objects, and through their use, meaning and the composition can change over time.
-These sources inform my formal decisions and it is with the everyday interaction with these objects, that I hope new perspectives will be revealed in the work.
-My practice is performative and durational in that I am attending to the pieces daily through the length of a show.
+My practice is performative and durational, attending to the pieces daily through the length of a show.
 In some works, I cut, assemble, and connect flowers to complete a composition, and sort stem sizes to regulate its flow of water.
 I light candles to use heat to break wax patterns, and I burn incense to mark the wall and cascade ash.
-This performative act engages themes of longing, waiting, and return.
-My hope is that the viewer can interpret the personal narrative into larger themes such as environmental and spiritual change.
+This act engages themes of longing, waiting,and return.